-Resources like CSE’s White Paper on Promoting Integrity in Scientific Journal Publications1 and the Committee on Publication Ethics (COPE) flowcharts2 provide thorough descriptions of ethical misconduct and guidance for dealing with plagiarism and other ethical violations once they have been discovered.
-Scholarly publishers like the American Meteorological Society (AMS)3 and the American Geophysical Union (AGU)4 provide authors with their own policies regarding text reuse and plagiarism.
-Others, like the Proceedings of the National Academy of Science (PNAS),5 direct authors to the COPE guidelines.
+Resources such as CSE’s White Paper on Promoting Integrity in Scientific Journal Publications1 and the Committee on Publication Ethics (COPE) flowcharts2 provide thorough descriptions of ethical misconduct and guidance for dealing with plagiarism and other ethical violations once they have been discovered.
+Scholarly publishers including the American Meteorological Society (AMS)3 and the American Geophysical Union (AGU)4 provide authors with their own policies regarding text reuse and plagiarism.
+Others, such as the Proceedings of the National Academy of Science (PNAS),5 direct authors to the COPE guidelines.
 However, questions remain regarding the most effective ways to use similarity-detection tools before violations occur.

 As the use of text similarity-detection tools becomes more widespread across the industry, scholarly publishers are wrestling with a number of common questions: What approaches are other publishers taking with regard to issues of self-similarity and plagiarism?
 How are they using similarity-detection tools, if at all?
 What percentage of similarity is acceptable, and how is that percentage determined?
 What challenges do publishers face, and how are they being addressed?
 For the CSE Publication Certificate Program, I undertook a project to uncover trends in the scholarly publishing community’s approach to similarity detection and identify best practices in the timing of using similarity-detection software (SDS) and workflow management (e.g., who does what when, and how to determine appropriate levels of similarity).
 Herein, I present my findings, including the survey results, along with some analysis and conclusions.